-Yes, as long as Veronica immigrates at the same time as Martin.
+Yes, as long as Veronica immigrates through the same petition as Martin, as his derivative.
 If she and Martin had divorced before they adjusted, she would not be able to benefit from his 245(i) petition because she has no independent 245(i) eligibility as an "after-acquired" spouse.
+Here, if they are still married, she can adjust as his derivative on the original petition filed by Martin's brother.

-Example: Before Veronica, Martin was in a relationship with another woman who returned to Mexico to have the baby.
+Example: Before Veronica, Martin was in a relationship with another woman.
+They had a child together, but the mother of the child returned to Mexico to have the baby.
 The child was born in Mexico in 2002.
-Unbeknownst to Martin, the child was brought to the United States.
+Unbeknownst to Martin, his child was brought to the United States.
 Martin and Veronica now have full custody of the child-is this child "grandfathered" under 245(i), or is the child "after acquired" and not independently "grandfathered"?

 Because the child was born after April 30, 2001, the child is considered "after acquired."
-However, if she is still under 21 and adjusts at the same time as her father, she can adjust under 245(i).
+However, if she is still under 21 and adjusts at the same time as her father as his derivative, she can adjust under 245(i).
 Otherwise, she will not be able to benefit from 245(i).
+In this case, when the petition filed by Martin's brother becomes current Martin, Veronica, and his child can all use this petition to adjust status.
+Veronica and his child will adjust status as Martin's derivatives on the petition and can thus benefit from his 245(i) eligibility.